garethfuller/web-app-template/README.md

 - DOCKER_USERNAME
 - KUBECONFIG

+Ensure that the `KUBECONFIG` secret is a service account with deployment permissions.
+See the [/infra/access.yml](/infra/access.yml) file for details on the role binding.

 Add DNS records for domains pointing to Kubernetes Ingress load balancer IP.

 Push all changes to api and web repos, this will trigger deployments to K8s.